-- 17.7 The following minimum stepbacks above the streetwall shall apply to buildings with streetwall setback requirements of 0 to 1.5 metres or 0 to 4.0 metres as identified on Map 6: - (a) a minimum of 3 metres for that portion of a building that is a maximum of equal to or less than 33.5 metres in height; or - (b) a minimum of 4.5 metres for that portion of a building that is greater than 33.5 metres in height.
+- 17.7 The following minimum stepbacks above the streetwall shall apply to buildings with streetwall setback requirements of 0 to 1.5 metres or 0 to 4.0 metres as identified on Map 6: - (a) a minimum of 3 metres for that portion of a building that is a maximum of equal to or less than 33.5 metres in height; or and - (b) a minimum of 4.5 metres for that portion of a building that is greater than 33.5 metres in height. - 17.8 Notwithstanding section 17.7, the streetwall stepback(s) may be reduced to zero for 20% of a building width along a streetline, up to a maximum of 20 metres in linear building width.

-Streetwalls: Variance through Site Plan Approval Streetwalls: Modification through Site Plan Approval
+Streetwalls: Variance through Site Plan Approval Streetwalls: Variation through Site Plan Approval

-17.8 The requirements of sections 17.1, 17.2, 17.4, 17.5, 17.6 and 17.7 may be varied modified by site plan approval where the relaxation modification is consistent with the criteria of the Design Manual.
+17.9 The requirements of sections 17.1, 17.2, 17.4, 17.5, 17.6 and 17.7 may be varied by site plan approval where the relaxation variation is consistent with the criteria of the Design Manual.